NewSpring/Holtzman/CONTRIBUTING.md

 2. **Describe your test plan in your commit.** If you've added code that should be tested, add tests in `__tests__` subfolders
 3. If the changes you are making are visual or involve new components, please also add a react storybook test.
 These are found in `__stories__` subfolders.
-4. Ensure tests pass on Travis and Circle CI.
+4. Ensure tests pass on Travis and Coveralls.
 These automatically run when opening a pull request.
-5. Make sure your code lints (`npm run lint`).
+5. Make sure your code lints (`yarn lint`).
-6. Make sure your code is typed using flow (`npm run flow`).
+6. Make sure your code is typed using flow (`yarn flow`).
 7. Rebase your code to master (`git rebase`).
 Stating one-line intentions along with each commit helps the reviewer to understand what you're changing.